 MS Student Taylor Brackin describes how data can improve healthcare policy, practice, and population health.
 Watch Now

-The department of Biostatistics is one of the nation’s premier centers of biostatistical research, and at the forefront of leading public health data science research at Columbia.
+One of the nation’s premier centers of biostatistical research, the department is at the forefront of leading public health data science research at Columbia.
 Biostatistical methodology research plays a central role in health data science.
 It holds theoretical values, guilds statistical practice in changing environments, and ensures the generalizability and reproducibility of public health and medical research.
-Our faculty are actively engaged in methodological research on fundamentals of biostatistics, causal inference, functional data analysis, genomics and multi-omics, high-dimensional data inference, machine learning, data mining, and precision medicine.
+Read More

 Find out about degree requirements, course descriptions, certificates, practicum information, financial aid, and other resources.
 Read More